hasura/graphql-engine/docs/graphql/manual/postgres/index.rst

   :local:

-This page is a Postgres reference demonstrating Postgres features that you can use to enhance your GraphQL API.
+This page is a Postgres reference demonstrating the most common Postgres features that you can use to enhance your GraphQL API.

 Constraints
 -----------